The Primary Geography Quality Mark (PGQM)

 The PGQM VLE

-All GA members get free access to the PGQM VLE, a password protected website containing everything you need to know about the Quality Mark and a variety of resources to help you audit geography in your school including:
+All schools who register for the PGQM get access to the PGQM VLE, a password protected website containing everything you need to know about the Quality Mark and a variety of resources to help you audit geography in your school including:

 - Self-assessment framework